Skip to main content

 • Automatically scan for vulnerabilities when uploading or updating images

-• Check packages, dependencies, runtime environment
+• Scan packages, dependencies, and runtime environments

-• Repeated inspection to maintain image stability
+• Run recurring scans to maintain image security

 Image history management

-• Restore the image version
+• Restore previous image versions when needed

 Access control